 - Resume Section: academic record, peer-reviewed publications, conference presentations, leadership, employment, internships, study abroad, languages, campus and community activities, awards, etc.

-- Transcript(s): be sure whether an unofficial or official transcript(s) is required, whether current or all institutions
+- Transcript(s): be sure whether an unofficial or official transcript(s) is required, whether from current institution only or all institutions

 - Letters of Reference from professionals who know you and your work well